Morgan Horse: Profile and Information

 They were exported to other countries during the 19th and 20th centuries, including England, where the Morgan horse influenced the Hackney horse’s breeding.

-The US Department of Agriculture founded the US Morgan horse farm near Middlebury, Vermont in 1907 to perpetuate and develop the Morgan breed.
+The US Department of Agriculture founded the US Morgan horse farm near Middlebury, Vermont 1907 to perpetuate and develop the Morgan breed.
 The farm was then transferred to the University of Vermont.

 Breeding characteristic

-There is formally one breed standard for the Morgan species, regardless of the individual horse’s discipline or bloodline.
+There is one breed standard for the Morgan species, regardless of the individual horse’s discipline or bloodline.

-Other features include being compact and polished in structure, having wide, prominent eyes, well-defined withers, laid back shoulders, and an erect, well-arched neck.
+Other features include being compact and polished in structure, having wide, prominent eyes, well-defined withers, laid-back shoulders, and an erect, well-arched neck.

 Morgan horses are one of the many dozen breeds found to have the allele for the disease, but its prevalence appears to be very low in Morgan horses relative to stock and draft breeds.